IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/remote-data-operations.md

 ## Unique Column Values Strategy

 The list items inside the Excel Style Filtering dialog represent the unique values for the respective column.
-The {ComponentTitle} generates these values based on its data source by default.
+The `{ComponentTitle}` generates these values based on its data source by default.
 In case of remote filtering, the grid data does not contain all the data from the server.
-In order to provide the unique values manually and load them on demand, we can take advantage of the {ComponentTitle}'s `UniqueColumnValuesStrategy` input.
+In order to provide the unique values manually and load them on demand, we can take advantage of the `{ComponentTitle}`'s `UniqueColumnValuesStrategy` input.
 This input is actually a method that provides three arguments:

-- **column**  - The respective column instance.
+- `Column`  - The respective column instance.
-- **filteringExpressionsTree** - The filtering expressions tree, which is reduced based on the respective column.
+- `FilteringExpressionsTree` - The filtering expressions tree, which is reduced based on the respective column.
-- **done** - Callback that should be called with the newly generated column values when they are retrieved from the server.
+- `Done` - Callback that should be called with the newly generated column values when they are retrieved from the server.

-The developer can manually generate the necessary unique column values based on the information, that is provided by the **column** and the **filteringExpressionsTree** arguments and then invoke the **done** callback.
+The developer can manually generate the necessary unique column values based on the information, that is provided by the `Column` and the `FilteringExpressionsTree` arguments and then invoke the `Done` callback.

 > [!NOTE]
 > When the `UniqueColumnValuesStrategy` input is provided, the default unique values generating process in the excel style filtering will not be used.